Cutoff for the Swendsen-Wang dynamics on the complete graph: Introduction

-The only previously known mixing time cutoff result for the SW dynamics was on the integer lattice graph for sufficiently small enough $\beta$~\cite{NamSly}; as such, ours is the first such result in the low-temperature SW dynamics.
-For the much simpler (local) Glauber dynamics, which updates a single randomly chosen vertex in each step, cutoff is known in the mean-field through the high-temperature $\beta < \bs$ regime~\cite{levin2010glauber,cuff2012glauber}.
-For the special case of the Ising model, cutoff has also been established for the Glauber dynamics for several graph families; see, e.g.,~\cite{lubetzky2013cutoff,lubetzky2017universality,kim2021cutoff,van2021glauber}.
+The only previously known mixing time cutoff result for the SW dynamics was on the integer lattice graph for sufficiently small enough $\beta$~\cite{NamSly}; ours is the first such result in the low-temperature SW dynamics.
+For the local Glauber dynamics, which updates a single randomly chosen vertex in each step, cutoff is known in the mean-field through the high-temperature $\beta < \bs$ regime~\cite{levin2010glauber,cuff2012glauber}.
+For the special case of the Ising model, cutoff has also been established for the Glauber dynamics for several graph families; see~\cite{lubetzky2013cutoff,lubetzky2017universality,kim2021cutoff,van2021glauber}.

-Recall from~\eqref{eq:mt} that the mixing time of the SW dynamics is $\Theta(1)$ when $\beta < \bs$ and exponentially slow when $\beta \in (\bs,\bS)$, so whether the chain exhibits cutoff is of limited significance in those parameter regimes.
-It is an interesting question whether the SW dynamics exhibits cutoff at the dynamical critical points $\beta=\bs$ or $\beta=\bS$.
+Recall from~\eqref{eq:mt} that the mixing time of the SW dynamics is $\Theta(1)$ when $\beta < \bs$ and exponentially slow when $\beta \in (\bs,\bS)$, so the question of whether the chain exhibits cutoff is of limited significance in those parameter regimes.
+It is an interesting open question, however, whether the SW dynamics exhibits cutoff at the dynamical critical points $\beta=\bs$ or $\beta=\bS$.
 In the former, mixing is not entirely governed by a ``strong drift'' towards a typical spin count distribution and relies on the variance of the dynamics as well; as such, it is unlikely that the dynamics exhibits cutoff at $\beta = \bs$.
-For $\beta = \bS$, the SW dynamics exhibits a first-order drift, but the percolation step is critical, which significantly complicates even the asymptotic mixing time analysis.
+For $\beta = \bS$, the SW dynamics exhibits a first-order drift towards typical configurations, but the percolation step is critical, which significantly complicates even the asymptotic mixing time analysis.

 From an algorithmic perspective, for a Markov chain like the SW dynamics that exhibits cutoff at $c(\beta,q) \log n$, knowing only the asymptotic mixing time, e.g., that $\tau_{\rm mix}^{\mathrm{SW}} = \Theta(\log n)$, is insufficient in practice, since simulating the dynamics for say $\frac{c(\beta,q)}{2} \log n$ steps, is guaranteed to result in a sample with total variation distance close to $1$.